 We go back to Bowie and do “Panic in Detroit.” with no gender bending.

-The swirling mosh pit gets everyone moving in the same direction and people start picking up those who fall and get trampled.
+The swirling mosh pit gets everyone moving in the same direction and people start picking up those who fall, before they get trampled.
 A gay boy with a black eye comes up and gives us two beers.
 We need it and pause while everyone settles down.
 Some guys are still trying to attack others, but the pit thrashers hold them at bay.

 “You guys can’t take our gaydar love?”
 I shout, croaking.
 “Let’s take a step back into the 60s.”
 I pointed to Jill, who had been watching in shock.
 The Jacettes all come up with her, like bodyguards.